StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 ---
 templateKey: blog-post
-title: Enhancing StarlingX through Harbor as a Secure Container Registry Solution
+title: Enhancing StarlingX through Harbor as a Secure Container Registry solution

 author: Jagatguru Mishra
-date: 2024-09-30T01:32:05.627Z
+date: 2024-12-16T01:32:05.627Z

 category:
   - label: Features & Updates
     id: category-A7fnZYrE1
 ---
-Learn about using Harbor as a container registry in StarlingX 10.0.
-Harbor enhances StarlingX’s capabilities by offering robust, secure management of container images and cloud-native artifacts. <!-- more -->
+Harbor enhances StarlingX’s capabilities by offering robust, secure management of container images and cloud-native artifacts.
+In this blog post you will learn about how to use Harbor as a container registry in StarlingX 10.0. <!-- more -->

 # About Harbor
 [Harbor](https://goharbor.io/ ) is an open-source container registry that enhances security by implementing policies and role-based access control.
 It ensures images are vulnerability-free through scanning and provides image signing for trust verification.